albirrkarim/react-speech-highlight-demo/API.md

 - `clear`

   if `true` overide previous played TTS with some new TTS that user want, if `false` user want to execute play new TTS but there's still exist played TTS. so it will just entering queue behind it

+- `charToVisemeMap`

+  The data for this parameter i provide in the [demo website source code](https://github.com/albirrkarim/demo-website-react-speech-highlight).

 - `preferAudio`